How I Knew I Had Stomach Cancer?

 After gathering that background, the healthcare team will typically perform a hands-on check, gently pressing on different areas of your abdomen to feel for swelling, tightness, or pain.
 They may also observe your overall appearance—like skin tone, weight changes, or signs of fatigue—to gather more clues.

-If anything seems concerning, they may recommend additional steps to get clearer answers.
-This could include drawing blood to look for markers that hint at inflammation or organ changes.
-Imaging scans—like CT scans or MRIs—can give a detailed picture of what’s going on inside.
-In some cases, a small camera device might be used to look directly into your digestive tract and possibly collect a tiny tissue sample for closer examination under a microscope.
+If something seems off, they might suggest extra tests to get a clearer picture.
+This could involve taking a blood sample to check for signals of inflammation or shifts in organ function.
+Imaging scans—such as CTs or MRIs—can provide a detailed view of what’s happening inside.
+Sometimes, a small camera device may be used to look directly into their digestive tract and even collect a tiny tissue sample for closer study under a microscope.

 All of these efforts are aimed at piecing together a complete picture so the team can understand what’s happening and determine the best plan for moving forward.
 The goal is to catch anything unusual before it progresses and to provide clear direction on what steps to take next.